-Stick with packaged and labeled foods.
-Foods from salad bars, deli counters, and bakeries are more likely to accidentally have your allergy triggers in them.
+Stick with packaged items.
+They're a safer bet than things from salad bars, deli counters, and bakeries, which are more likely to accidentally contain traces of your allergy trigger.

-If you see an ingredient you're not sure about, be careful.
+If you see an ingredient you're not familiar with, be careful.
 Look it up first.
-Consider contacting the manufacturer if you need more info.
+You can also contact the manufacturer if you need more info.

-Stay away from cooking areas; sometimes fish protein can become airborne in the steam released during cooking.
+Stay away from cooking areas.
+Fish protein can become airborne in the steam released during cooking.